Skip to content

 Were you in an accident caused by a defective car or faulty automobile part?
 Harris Lowry Manton LLP can help.
 There is a long list of factors that can cause or contribute to a car accident, including a vehicle defect.
 When a defective vehicle part does contribute to a collision or an individuals injuries, a victim may be entitled to compensation for the physical, emotional and financial injuries suffered as a result of the defect.

 The recent Takata Corporation airbag recall is an example of an automotive defect.
 Upwards of 34 million vehicles were recalled due to possible faulty airbags in this unprecedented, massive auto recall.
-Although it is best to consult with an experienced Atlanta catastrophic injury lawyer for specific advice and guidance, if you believe a defective auto part caused your accident, it may also be beneficial to know a little more about automotive product liability claims.
+Although it is best to consult with an experienced Atlanta personal injury lawyer for specific advice and guidance, if you believe a defective auto part caused your accident, it may also be beneficial to know a little more about automotive product liability claims.

 Types of Automotive Defects